Weighting data (respondent weighting)

 Using with other software

-The weighting procedure can be used to weight data which is processed by other software, for example:
+You can use the weighting procedure to weight data which is processed by other software, for example: